flavell-lab/ExtractRegisteredData.jl/README.md

 This package matches neurons across time points using image registration, and then extracts activity channel (GCaMP) traces of the detected neurons.

+Note that `v1.0.1` is the last version of this package that uses the published `Clustering.jl` package; later versions have a `SparseClustering.jl` dependency instead, which is still pending publication.

 ## Prerequisites

 This package requires you to have previously installed the `FlavellBase.jl`, `ImageDataIO.jl`, `MHDIO.jl`, `CaSegmentation.jl`, `Clustering.jl`, and `SegmentationTools.jl` packages.
 Note that you must use the Flavell Lab fork of `Clustering.jl` rather than the original Julia package.